 Miso paste is another long-lost cousin of liquid aminos and soy sauce.
 It is made with fermented soybeans and other supporting ingredients.
 It boasts an umami-rich flavor that ensures to take your food to another taste dimension.

 Generally, miso paste is vegan, but most traditional options include an ingredient called katsuobushi dashi.
-This ingredient is made with shaved skipjack tuna, which is certainly not vegan.
+This ingredient is made with shaved skipjack – a famous tuna type, which is certainly not vegan.
 Therefore, read the nutrition label carefully before you put it into your cart.

 Miso paste is derived from fermented soybeans like liquid aminos, so you will also mix one tablespoon of it with one cup of water to create a 1:1 beef broth alternative.
 Your best bet is red miso, which works great with hearty dishes.